epccs/RPUpi/Remote/PointToMultiPoint.md

 ## Raspberry Pi sets status bits

-I2C1 can be used by the host to read the local status bits.
+I2C1 can be used by the host to set the local status bits.

 0. DTR readback timeout
 1. twi transmit fail